Yue-design/to-do-and-stop-watch/readme.md

-# clock app: calculating the time intervals
+# clock app: displaying the time and calculating the time intervals
 ## Features
 ### clock
 ### stopwatch